 Read a book together out loud.
 Our kids love it when we read out loud to them.
 It’s one of the fastest ways to build connection and spend quality time with your kids.
 Pick a chapter book the whole family would love and read it out loud together.

-Monthly Family Life Goals
+Monthly Family Life Goals Examples

 Distribute household chores.
 Having clear expectations can make family life easier for everyone.
 Set a time to gather your family and distribute household chores.
 Let everyone have a say in what they will do and when.
 Then write it down and post it somewhere everyone can see.

-Annual Family Life Goals
+Annual Family Life Goals Examples

 Make and use an online family calendar.
 This is the year to get organized.
 Set up a family calendar online.
 Make sure everyone has access to the calendar.
 Input events and refer back to your calendar often.

 Plant a garden.
 Watching a garden grow throughout the summer is a great family project.
 It teaches hard work and patience, helps your family get outside, and can even help you save money.
+We love planting herbs in our kitchen windowsill.

 Do something with your pictures.
 It’s not hard to take a lot of pictures in this era of smartphones and easy access to cameras.
 But that’s where most of us stop.
 You might even house thousands and thousands of pictures just waiting to be seen.
 Do something with them!
 Put them into photo books.
 Add them to a digital photo frame.
 Whatever you can so that they are getting seen.